anjanbudige/aichatbot-python/README.md

 # AI Chat Bot Python

-This project demonstrates the deployment of a chatbot created in [this](https://github.com/anjan-budige/aichatbot-python) using Flask and JavaScript.
+This project demonstrates the deployment of a chatbot created using Flask and JavaScript.

 ## Overview